hfp/libxs/documentation/libxs_mm.md

    NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

+For convenience, a BLAS-based dense matrix multiplication (`libxs_blas_gemm`) is provided for all supported languages.
+This only re-exposes the underlying GEMM/BLAS implementation, but the interface accepts optional arguments (or NULL-pointers in C) where the regular GEMM expects a value.
+To remove any BLAS-dependency, please follow the [Link Instructions](index.md#link-instructions).
+A BLAS-based GEMM can be useful for validation/benchmark purposes, and more important as a fallback when building an application-specific dispatch mechanism.

+```C
+/** OpenMP parallelized dense matrix multiplication. */ libxs_?gemm_omp(&transa, &transb, &m, &n, &k,
+  &alpha, a, &lda, b, &ldb, &beta, c, &ldc);
+```

 A more recently added variant of matrix multiplication is parallelized based on the OpenMP standard.
 These routines will open an internal parallel region and rely on "classic" thread-based OpenMP.
 If these routines are called from inside of a parallel region, the parallelism will be based on tasks (OpenMP&#160;3.0).
 Please note that all OpenMP-based routines are hosted by the extension library (libxsext), which keeps the main library agnostic with respect to a threading runtime.

-```C
-/** OpenMP parallelized dense matrix multiplication. */ libxs_?gemm_omp(&transa, &transb, &m, &n, &k,
-  &alpha, a, &lda, b, &ldb, &beta, c, &ldc);
-```

 ## Batched Multiplication